Coppin State Eagles men's basketball

 The Coppin State Eagles men's basketball team represents Coppin State University in Baltimore, Maryland, United States.
 The school's team currently competes in the NCAA Division I in the Mid-Eastern Athletic Conference.

-Before joining NCAA Division I, the Eagles were the 1976 NAIA National Champions.
+History

+The Eagles began play during the 1964-65 season.
+They joined the NAIA for the 1967-68 season, and won the NAIA National Championship in 1976.
+They moved up to the NCAA Division I level prior to the 1985-86 season.

 Postseason results

 NCAA tournament results

 The Eagles have appeared in the NCAA tournament four times.
 Their combined record is 1–4.
 The 1996–97 team was only the third 15 seed to beat a 2 seed in the tournament.
 The 2007–08 Coppin State team was the first program with 20 losses to play in the NCAA tournament.